iFlyTech/deep-sort-master/README.md

 # deep-sort-master

-This project offers an advanced learning syst
+This project offers an advanced learning system that sorts numbers using a seq2seq model with LST